lovesegfault/p-challenges/README.md

-# C Challenges
+# P Challenges

-This is a set of solved programming challenges solved in C.
+This is a set programming challenges, solved in C and Rust.

 ## How to